 To better understand the specifics of Vicodin withdrawal symptoms, it will be helpful to know more about how this drug actually works.
 The main psychoactive ingredient in Vicodin is the semi-synthetic opioid drug hydrocodone, and the same goes for Lortab.
+These drugs also contain relatively large amounts of acetaminophen, an NSAID pain reliever that can be very toxic to the liver when taken in high doses.
 Both Vicodin and Lortab are about as potent as morphine milligram-for-milligram and work in a similar manner.
-The main mechanism of action of Vicodin is through strong activation (agonist activity) at μ- (Mu) opioid receptors, and a lesser but still relevant, agonist action at δ- (Delta) opioid receptors.
+The main mechanism of action of Vicodin is through strong activation (agonist activity) at μ- (Mu) opioid receptors and, a lesser but still relevant, agonist action at δ- (Delta) opioid receptors.
 These receptors are a part of the opioid system of the brain and are normally activated by endogenous opioid peptides that are naturally occurring in the brain.
 This strong agonist action that Vicodin use produces is responsible for the strong painkilling, euphoric, relaxing, and general depressant qualities of the drug.

 Using Vicodin, or similar drugs like Lortab, for long periods or in large amounts can cause the brain to undergo chemical, and later structural, changes in an attempt to maintain balance.
 The strong and frequent stimulation of opioid receptors will cause the brain to undergo a process known as downregulation.
 This is the process of the brain reducing the sensitivity of these opioid receptors and it causes them to require stronger stimulation to produce the same effects over time.
 This will initially create a tolerance to opioid drugs like Vicodin or Lortab and later will result in a physiological dependence on these drugs.